 - Improved Flexibility

 Users with Disabilities

 Users with disabilities also can benefit from the use of external style sheets.
-For instance, a user can turn off your stylesheet or substitute one of there own to increase text size, change colors and so on.
+For instance, a user can turn off your stylesheet or substitute one of their own to increase text size, change colors, and so on.

 You will discover as you inquire further into the world of CSS that all browsers are not created equally.